 Introduction

-Tuberculosis (TB) is leading cause of death due to infectious diseases, and notification data show that, on average, 1.8 male cases are reported for every female case (1).
+Tuberculosis (TB) is a leading cause of death due to infectious diseases, and notification data show that, on average, 1.8 male cases are reported for every female case (1).
 This pattern is strikingly consistent across all regions of the world with male:female ratios below 1 being rare (2).
 Male-bias is also seen in adults of all ages but does not seem to apply to children (3).
 Differences in access to healthcare are not associated with this pattern as male-bias is observed in surveys using active case-finding (4,5).
 Moreover, male-bias is observed in developing and developed countries alike (2), further reducing the likelihood that male-bias is primarily driven by differences in access to healthcare since access to healthcare should be more equal in higher income countries.
 In fact, TB is not unique in being male-biased (among adults, 9 out of 11 infectious diseases were found to be male-biased (3).
 Understanding why sex-bias arises, in both TB and other infectious diseases, has widespread implications for basic research on sex-differences in disease and treatments (6), public health (7), and more realistic models and predictions of disease burden.

 What causes male-bias in infectious diseases, and in TB, specifically?
 Proposed mechanisms are often categorized into “biological” or “social” (3,7).
 Hypothesized biological mechanisms for male-bias in TB are primarily related to a suspected higher male susceptibility to infection.
 For instance, female cells have two X chromosomes, which encode genes involved with both the innate and adaptive immune system and are thought to reduce susceptibility of females to a number of pathogens (8).
 In addition, the female hormone estradiol enhances, while testosterone downregulates, macrophage activation which is an important pathway for initiating the innate immune response and consequently detecting M. tuberculosis [reviewed in (8)].
 Another common explanation for increased male susceptibility to TB is smoking, which is more common among men (9) and can lead to damaged lung tissue [reviewed in (10)].
-Indeed at the country-level, adult smoking rates explain up to one-third of variation in male-bias (11).
+Indeed, at the country-level, adult smoking rates explain up to one-third of variation in male-bias (11).
 Other than susceptibility, there are additional, lesser studied biological mechanisms that could plausibly lead to male-bias.
 For instance, males are more likely to spread infection to their contacts than females (12,13), indicating higher male transmissibility.
 Finally, the length of time from disease to treatment can vary by sex, with males generally delaying care for longer period than females (14,15) suggesting males are infectious in the community for a longer period.
 Plausibly, therefore, these different sex-traits -- susceptibility, transmissibility, and infectious period -- could lead to male-bias in TB.

 Gender-roles and preferences in social contacts may also cause males and females to have different exposure patterns (4,12,16).
-For example, one study found(17)In addition participate in the labour (18)(19)ecause males are a higher incident demographic group than females (1), this social network structure may be important for understanding the basis for male-bias of TB (12,19).
-Whether biological sex-traits or assortative-mixing by sex, have an outsized effect on male-bias at the population-level is the focus of this modelling study.
+For example, in Uganda, males reported traveling outside their village more often than females and more than one-quarter of females identified as housewives (17).
+Globally, males are more likely to participate in the labour force than females (18).
+These gender differences in employment and caretaking likely contribute to nearly ubiquitous patterns of assortative mixing by sex (19), where same-sex social interactions are more common than between-sex interactions.
+Because males are a higher incident demographic group than females (1), assortative mixing by sex may be an important factor for understanding the basis for male-bias of TB (12,19).
+How biological sex-traits and assortative-mixing by sex contribute to male-bias at the population-level is the focus of this modelling study.